biolink/biolink-model/docs/index.md

                  * [orthologous to](orthologous_to.md) - a homology relationship between entities (typically genes) that diverged after a speciation event.
                  * [paralogous to](paralogous_to.md) - a homology relationship that holds between entities (typically genes) that diverged after a duplication event.
                  * [xenologous to](xenologous_to.md) - a homology relationship characterized by an interspecies (horizontal) transfer since the common ancestor.
+         * [target for](target_for.md) - A gene is a target of a disease when its products are druggable and when a drug interaction with the gene product could have a therapeutic effect
          * [taxon of](taxon_of.md)
          * [temporally related to](temporally_related_to.md) - holds between two entities with a temporal relationship
              * [preceded by](preceded_by.md) - holds between two processes, where the other is completed before the one begins